mgravitt/eosio-quick-guide/README.md

 ``` bash
 cleos get table bank bank loans
 ```
-The output will look like this:
+The output will look like this: :stop_sign:
 ``` json
 {
   "rows": [{